PSPDFKit/react-native/README.md

   });
  ```
 22. Now run the application on the command line: `react-native run-windows`.
-23. Press Yes when Power shell wants to run.
+23. Press Yes when PowerShell wants to run.
 24. Type 'y' when asking if you want to install the certificate.

 #### Running Catalog Project